mountaineerbr/shellChatGPT/man/README.md

 In multi-turn, when user prompt begins with a colon “*:*”, the subsequent text is set as a system message (text and chat cmpls).
-For text cmpls only, if double colons “*::*” are used, the following text will be appended to the previous prompt.
+For text cmpls only, if double colons “*::*” are used, the text following them will be appended to the previous prompt.

 With **vision models**, insert an image to the prompt with chat command “`!img` \[*url*\|*filepath*\]”.
 Image urls and files can also be